anandijain/fusion-models/README.md

   - at some point probably find a power supply to 3A to power both steppers
   - protoboard so wires dont keep falling out
   - custom pcb to see how small i can get things
+  - redo assembly animation with rest of fasteners

 completed
   - create a level shifter with a transistor to give 5v logic to driver from pico